 Whether you long for a peaceful moment away from all the fuss or Orthodox churches just spike your interest, you are sure to find a suitable church to visit in the Northern Capital of Russia.☺

-Cathedrals and churches in St Petersburg Russia are stunning architectural masterpieces built in the Russian Baroque and Neo-Classical style during the so-called age of enlightenment.
-Once inside, you will get an intriguing and engaging insight into Russian culture and history - plus you will be amazed by their beauty.
+Built in the Russian Baroque and Neoclassical style during the so-called age of enlightenment, all churches in St Petersburg offers an intriguing and engaging insight into Russian culture and history - plus many of them are architecturally beautiful to see.

-Many of these impressive churches and cathedrals were designed 200-300 years ago, following the taste
+Many of these impressive Russian churches were designed 200-300 years ago, following the taste

 to the principal buildings of Russia’s new capital.

-However, you should also know that during the October Revolution in 1917 a lot of orthodox churches in St Petersburg were blown up and destroyed, while other, luckier ones were turned into museums or used as cargo houses.
+History says that during the Bolshevik Revolution in 1917 a lot of Orthodox churches in St Petersburg were blown up and destroyed, while other, luckier ones were turned into museums or used as cargo houses.